Meet the Judges

 Lindsay Lambert is a dancer from Murray, KY.
 From age 5, she trained in ballet, jazz, and contemporary at the Centre of Dance.
 Growing up in a small town, she sought additional training by participating in master classes and intensives in surrounding cities as well as Chicago and New York City.
 She started teaching children beginner ballet classes while in high school and has since taught numerous dance workshops for students ages 3-18 with various levels of experience.
 In 2017, she completed her B.A. in Dance with a minor in Performing Arts Administration from Western Kentucky University.
 Her favorite performance memory is traveling abroad as a member of the WKU Dance Company to participate in the 2015 production of Overseas in Civitavecchia, Italy.

-Anthony de Marte (he/him) is a New York-based performing artist whose discovered dance through the world of musical theatre.
-After performing in various musical productions, he began his formal dance training in ballet, jazz, tap, modern, hip hop and musical theatre techniques at the age of 14.
-Anthony is a graduate of Muhlenberg College, where he received a Bachelor of Arts in Theatre and Dance.
-Favorite performance credits include LeFou in “Beauty and the Beast” with KJK Productions, and Angie in “Gypsy” with Muhlenberg Summer Music Theatre and works choreographed by Chet Walker (Jacob’s Pillow), Tiffany Mills, Shapiro & Smith, and Shelley Oliver.
+Anthony de Marte (he/him) is a New York-based performing artist.
+After performing various musical productions, he began his formal dance training in ballet, jazz, tap, modern, contemporary, hip hop and musical theatre techniques at the age of 14.
+Anthony is a graduate of Muhlenberg College, where he received a Bachelors of Arts in Theatre and Dance.
+Favorite performance credits include LeFou in “Beauty and the Beast” with KJK Productions, and Angie in “Gypsy” with Muhlenberg Summer Music Theatre, and works choreographed by Chet Walker (Jacob’s Pillow), Tiffany Mills, Shapiro & Smith, and Shelley Oliver.
+In addition to performing, Anthony is a passionate choreographer, director, and performing arts educator.
+He worked with KJK Productions for 10 years as a musical theatre teaching artist and has had work featured with Jazz Choreography Enterprises and at Triskelion Arts in Brooklyn, New York.
+As an educator, Anthony creates a safe, encouraging space for students that prioritizes community and collaboration.
+He challenge students to exceed expectations of their own physical and emotional craft, cultivates discipline and focus, and inspires joy in the celebration of our identities, artistry, and humanity. anthonydemarte.com

-Taryn Martin was born and raised in South Carolina.
-As a young dancer she competed worldwide to receive outstanding dancer awards and top scoring solos.
+Taryn Martin was locally born and raised in South Carolina.
+As a young dancer, she competed worldwide to receive outstanding dancer awards and top scoring solos nationally ranked.
 To expand her training, she studied with Royal Ballet to receive her certification through Solo Seal.
 Each summer she attended intensives at American Academy of Ballet and NYCDA Summer Intensive in New York.
-At the age of 12 and 13 she was casted as Clara for the Radio City Christmas Spectacular in Nashville.
-Her professional career started locally at Legends in Concert and The Carolina Opry.
-She has been traveling with Royal Caribbean Cruise lines for the past 5 years; Serenade, Freedom, and Voyager of the seas.
-Relocating to her hometown she enjoys teaching her students at NXT LVL Dance Experience while continuing her own personal training.
-Recently, she is working with Spirit Productions as Dance Captain to open a new theatre showing The Le Grand Cirque.
+At the age of 12 and 13 she was casted as Clara for the Radio City Christmas Spectacular in Nashville, TN.
+She recently traveled with Royal Caribbean Cruise lines for the past 5 years as a dancer/aerialist; Serenade, Freedom, and Voyager of the Seas.
+She has performed with Legends in Concert, The Carolina Opry, and Le Grande Cirque as dance captain.
+She is now choreographing for local studios as well as teaching strength/technique classes along the east coast.
+She is ready to see the talent this year brings in the new competition season! @tarynemartin

 Elycia Phelps is an Atlanta-based dance maker, performer, and educator.
 While working mostly in competitive dancing, her passion for technique & artistry enriches her unique approach to storytelling.
 She is proud to have shared this viewpoint with many dancers at studios and competitions around the country.
 Throughout her youth Elycia was trained by master instructors, including Chet Walker, Kevin “Tokyo” Inouye, and Trina Parks, in Ballet, Jazz, Tap, Lyrical, and Modern, performing nationally and internationally.
 While in college, Elycia danced for four years with UGA’s Dance Department, and dedicated volunteer hours teaching dance to underprivileged youth in the East Athens community.
 Having been graced with the opportunities to perform for Jennifer Holiday, MC Hammer, TLC’s Rozonda “Chilli” Thomas, and Travis Tritt to name a few, Elycia was also fortunate to redefine and exhibit her talents in New York City at Broadway Dance Center.
 Combining her education and performance background, Elycia continues to choreograph and teach around the country, instilling artistic expression, confidence, and knowledge into aspiring dancers.